Short Sleeve 1/4 Zip Pullovers: Zip Polo, Golf Layer or Niche Style?

 That is part of what is happening here.

 A lot of apparel lines already know what a polo does.
 They know what a lightweight jacket does.
 They know what a long-sleeve quarter-zip does.
 Those categories are useful, but also established.
-Once a range becomes too dependent on them, it can start to feel familiar in the wrong way.
+Once a range becomes too dependent on them, the assortment can start to feel familiar in the wrong way.

 That is not a huge category story.